William Leyshon

 William Leyshon is an Australian former professional rugby league footballer who played in the 1990s and 2000s.
 He played for North Sydney, Northern Eagles, Melbourne Storm and finally Parramatta.

 Playing career

-Leyshon made his first grade debut for North Sydney against Parramatta in round 14 of the 1995 ARL season at North Sydney Oval.
+Leyshon made his first grade debut as an 18 year old for the North Sydney Bears against Parramatta in round 14 of the 1995 ARL season at North Sydney Oval.

 In the 1998 NRL season, Leyshon made 24 appearances as Norths finished 5th on the table but were eliminated from the finals series after losing both matches against Parramatta and Canterbury-Bankstown.

 Leyshon played with the club up until their controversial merger with arch rivals Manly-Warringah to form the Northern Eagles.
 Leyshon was one of the few Norths players offered a contract to play for the new side.
-While with the Northern Eagles, Leyshon struggled with knee injuries and was limited to 11 appearances in three seasons.
+While with the Northern Eagles, Leyshon struggled with knee injuries and after three ACL reconstructions was limited to only 11 appearances over three seasons.